Can I share my custom PowerPoint shortcuts?

 You can choose colors from the Standard colors, but for greater accuracy and options select the ‘Custom’ tab and enter RGB or Hex attributes to select specific colors.

-PowerPoint limits the number of colors in PowerPoint Themese to:
+PowerPoint limits the number of presentation colors in PowerPoint Themes to:

-We have created the PPT Productivity downloadable galleries of shapes in the Slide Library to automatically ‘inherit theme colors’.
-This means irrespective of the thumbnail color of the shape in the gallery, when you paste one of our preset shapes or slides into your document, it will adopt the template colors.
-If you need to update any of your custom shapes in your personal gallery to work this way, simply paste them onto your presentation, change the color using your theme colors – i.e. the colors that are in your templates color palette – and re-save the shape to your personal gallery
+We have created the PPT Productivity downloadable slides, shapes and icons in the Slide Library for PowerPoint, to automatically ‘inherit theme colors’.
+This means irrespective of the thumbnail color of the shape in the library, when you paste one of our preset shapes or slides into your document, it will adopt the template colors.
+If you need to update any of your custom shapes in your personal gallery to work this way, simply paste them onto your presentation, change the color using your theme colors – i.e. the colors that are in your templates color palette – and re-save the shape to your personal library.

 Visit our PowerPoint Tips blog page to find more tutorial information.